Naissaar: Soviet Republic of Nargen

-At this point the newly formed Estonian Provisional Government appealed to the German army for assistance.
-The Republic fought both the Bolsheviks and the Germans alike.
-However, after German forces occupied the island on 26 February 1918, the Baltic fleet evacuated most of its population, moving towards Helsinki and then to Kronstadt.
+After German forces occupied the island on 26 February 1918, the Baltic fleet evacuated most of its population, moving towards Helsinki and then to Kronstadt.
 Thus the "soviet republic" ceased to exist.
 The few remaining people were imprisoned in the harbor barracks, and military buildings were destroyed.
 However, some of the sites were rescued by a local forest ranger who disconnected wires to the explosives.
-A week later, the Bolsheviks ceded the Baltics to the German Empire, in the Treaty of Brest-Litovsk.
+A week later, the Bolsheviks ceded the Baltics to the German Empire in the Treaty of Brest-Litovsk.
 Stepan Petrichenko became widely known in 1921, as the leader of the Kronstadt uprising against the Bolsheviks, after which he fled to Finland.

 Between the wars

 The Estonian government executed forty Bolshevik prisoners of war here in February 1919.
 As the result of the German revolution and capitulation of Germany in World War I, the German occupiers handed over rule of Naissaar to the Estonian Provisional Government on 19 November 1918.
 After the Estonian Constituent Assembly met on 23 April 1919, and the first elected government of the Republic of Estonia took office, the Estonian Provisional Government resigned on 8 May 1919.
 The island then became part of the new Estonian Republic in 1920.
 The Estonian Republic also used Naissaar as a naval base.
 In 1934, 450 people lived on the island, of whom 291 were Estonians, most of whom in turn were in the Estonian army.
 The army of the Republic of Estonia continued to use the railway for military purposes throughout the 1930s.